amirsabahi/amirsabahi/README.md

 - 👋 Hi, I’m @amirsabahi
-- 👀 I’m interested in Web Development using PHP, Python and C#.
+- 👀 I’m interested in Web Development using PHP, Python, and C#.
 I think AI will empower our lives.
-- 🌱 I’m currently learning about Machine learning and Front-end technologies.
+- 🌱 I’m currently learning about C#/.Net and Front-end technologies.

 - 📫 Checkout my website: amirsabahi.ir